Creative Writing Concentration

-Joseph Spece (Class of 2005) completed an MFA at Columbia in 2009, and was awarded a 2009 Ruth Lilly Fellowship in poetry.
+Joseph Spece '05 completed an MFA at Columbia in 2009, and was awarded a 2009 Ruth Lilly Fellowship in poetry.
 He has published work in Post Road and Poetry and his first book of poems, Roads (Cherry Grove), is forthcoming in March 2013.

-Reeves Wiedeman (Class of 2008) works in the fact-checking department at The New Yorker, and his writing is featured regularly in the magazine's "Talk of the Town."
+Reeves Wiedeman '08 works in the fact-checking department at The New Yorker, and his writing is featured regularly in the magazine's "Talk of the Town."
 His first full-length article for The New Yorker appears in the December 10, 2012 issue.

 Do you have Alumni Writing News to share?
-If so, please email it to firstname.lastname@example.org.
+Please email email@example.com.